Electoral Services Annual Canvass 2025

 • a British, Irish, European or qualifying Commonwealth citizen

-• living in Reading Borough
+• living in Reading borough

 Stage 1 – Data Matching

 • If there are any people at a property that cannot be matched the property will be sent down Route 2 canvass.
 This will require a response to the Canvass Communication B form even if your details have not changed.
+Again, it is important to respond as soon as you can to avoid reminders and reduce expenditure and carbon footprint.
+The quickest and easiest way to reply is online by following the details given in the letter.

 • Student Halls of Residence, Care homes, Nursing Homes and all other properties that have a responsible person i.e. a duty manager will be sent down Route 3 canvass.